JJWLewis/introToGit/Week1/Notes.md

 This will open a new window in default editor to add a commit message.
 Easier to use
     git commit -m "commit message"

+## removing files

+If you delete a file from the repository, git add won't help.
+You need to remove that file from the watch

+    git rm file.txt